influxdata/docs-v2/content/influxdb/cloud-iox/get-started/setup.md

 {{% tab-content %}}
 <!------------------------------ BEGIN UI CONTENT ----------------------------->

-When managing InfluxDB through the InfluxDB UI, authentication credentials are provided automatically using credentials associated with the user you log in with.
+When managing InfluxDB {{< current-version >}} through the InfluxDB UI, authentication credentials are provided automatically using credentials associated with the user you log in with.

 <!------------------------------- END UI CONTENT ------------------------------>
 {{% /tab-content %}}